jgoerzen/docker-debian-base/README.md

 boot script dependency ordering not working right.
 (Again, this is very rare).

-I saw this happen once where a package had a long chaing of dependencies that wound up pulling in cgmanager, which died in postinst complaining that its init script required `mountkernfs`.
+I saw this happen once where a package had a long chain of dependencies that wound up pulling in cgmanager, which died in postinst complaining that its init script required `mountkernfs`.
 I worked around this in my Dockerfile like this: